 Body Paragraph 1

-- Topic sentence introducing traditions and why they hold value.
+- The topic sentence introducing traditions and why they hold value.

 - Linking the value of our traditions and how we can build from them.